evgenyneu/Scrollable/README.md

 # Scrolling content vertically in iOS with autolayout.

-This demo app shows how to make content scrolled vertically on the screen.
+This demo app shows how to make content scrolled vertically but not horizontally.
-Scroll view content width does not get larger than scroll view's width.

 # Usage